yegor256/blog/_drafts/fluent.md

 );
 {% endhighlight %}

-This is how we would trim and print only long ones in Java 7:
+This is how we would trim them and print only long ones, in Java 7:

 {% highlight java %}
 for (String item : list) {